 The simplest procedure for mapping streams from a DEM is to define channels as grid cells exceeding a flow accumulation threshold.
 There is a question as to what is the correct threshold to use, or whether it should be the same everywhere.
-Much of my (Tarboton's) research has focused on these questions developing objective methods to select the channel definition threshold and using curvature related quantities as weights in the flow accumulation to map channels with a drainage density that adapts to topographic variability.
-This functionality is part of the TauDEM software, which is not yet ArcGIS 10 compatible, although TauDEM command line functions can be run separately and results displayed in ArcGIS 10.
+Much of my (Tarboton's) research has focused on these questions, developing objective methods to select the channel definition threshold and using curvature related quantities as weights in the flow accumulation to map channels with a drainage density that adapts to topographic variability.
+This functionality is part of the TauDEM software available from http://hydrology.usu.edu/taudem.
+TauDEM includes an ArcGIS 10 toolbox written in python that serves as an interface to the functions which are C++ executable programs.